GuidesRecipesAPI ReferenceChangelog

 "failure_code": null,

-"plaid_link_token": "{plaid_link_token}",
+"plaid_link_token": "plaid_link_token",

-"created_at": "2025-01-01T12:00:00.000Z",
+"created_at": "2026-01-01T12:00:00.000Z",

-"updated_at": "2025-01-01T12:00:05.000Z"
+"updated_at": "2026-01-01T12:00:05.000Z"

 }

-Workflow States
+Workflow states

 StateDescription

-storingThe Platform is storing the workflow details in the private store
+storingThe Platform is storing the workflow details in the private store.

-completedThe Platform has created the workflow and generated the link token
+completedThe Platform has created the workflow and generated the link token.

-failedThe workflow was not completed successfully (check failure_code for details)
+failedThe workflow was not completed successfully (check failure_code for details).

-OAuth and Redirect URIs
+OAuth and redirect URIs

 Many financial institutions use an OAuth flow, which redirects the customer to their bank's portal for authentication.
-You must register your application's redirect URIs with Cybrid for each environment (Sandbox and Production).
+Register your application's redirect URIs with Cybrid for each environment (sandbox and production).
+Contact Cybrid support to register your URIs.

 For more information, see Plaid's documentation on OAuth redirect URIs.